carleton-spacehogs/bioinformatics-carleton/pages/reference/tools.md

 samtools bedcov [your bed file] [your sorted bam file] > [ an output file that ends in _ORF_coverage.txt]
 ```

+## mothur
+**Analyze 16S data to find taxonomy, OTUs**

+The protocol for week 6 laid out mothur step by step.
+The [mothur wiki](https://www.mothur.org/wiki/MiSeq_SOP) is another good source of information.

 ## anvi'o
 **Make bins from metagenomic assemblies and BAM files**

-The protocol for week 6 laid out anvi'o step by step.
+The protocol for week 7 laid out anvi'o step by step.
 The [anvi'o tutorial](http://merenlab.org/2016/06/22/anvio-tutorial-v2/) is another good source of information.

-## mothur
-**Analyze 16S data to find taxonomy, OTUS**

-The protocol for week 7 laid out mothur step by step.
-The [mothur wiki](https://www.mothur.org/wiki/MiSeq_SOP) is another good source of information.

 # Legacy Items